50+ Redux Interview Questions 2025: Redux Toolkit, Middleware & State Management

 // Change John's name once, it's updated everywhere

-Redux Toolkit provides createEntityAdapter to manage normalized state with built-in CRUD operations:
+Redux Toolkit provides createEntityAdapter to manage normalized state with built-in CRUD operations.
+It generates a standardized state shape and provides pre-built reducers and selectors.

 import { createEntityAdapter, createSlice } from '@reduxjs/toolkit';